In this counseling answer:

 This way the teachers will be able to support them and will be aware of what they are doing.
 Also, be sure to let the teachers know that it is ok for them to break their fasts if they need to.
 Again, this way their teachers will be able to keep an eye on them in case they need to break their fast.

-In the meantime, continue to strengthen their connection to Allah this Ramadan by engaging as many acts of ibaadah as possible, especially as a family so you can bond in these activities and the children can experience both the challenges and joys that come in this month.
+In the meantime, continue to strengthen their connection to Allah in Ramadan by engaging as many acts of ibaadah as possible, especially as a family so you can bond in these activities and the children can experience both the challenges and joys that come in this month.

 Having this understanding and positive association with Ramadan and understanding why we fast they will get the best from the experience and be motivated to join in in subsequent years.